jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

-If the stone is touching the ground, you can use an action to speak its command word and summon an earth elemental, as if you had cast the [[conjure elemental]] spell.
+If the stone is touching the ground, you can use an action to speak its command word and summon an earth elemental, as if you had cast the [[Conjure Elemental]] spell.
 The stone can’t be used this way again until the next dawn.
 The stone weighs 5 pounds.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#StoneofGoodLuckLuckstone)[Stone of Good Luck (Luckstone)](https://www.dndbeyond.com/magic-items/4773-stone-of-good-luck-luckstone)